-Have you ever looked for animal communicators?
-Well, I finally broke down and spoke to an animal communicator about Dash.
-I won a free session with animal communicator Sonya Fitzpatrick (pictured belwo) while I was at the BlogPaws expo.
-Sonya Fitzpatrick is a widely recognized and is apparently highly respected.
-I have to admit I’m highly skeptical of psychics.
+Have you ever looked for an animal communicator?
+I won a free session with animal communicator Sonya Fitzpatrick (pictured below).
+I’m highly skeptical of psychics.
 But I was secretly looking forward to what she would say.
+Is it all a hoax?

-Animal communicators, or a “pet psychics,” are people who claim that they can communicate psychically with animals.
 Some say that they can talk to animals who have died.
 Others focus solely on animals that are still alive.
 Some animal communicators say that they don’t even need to be physically close to the animal to communicate.
-They claim they use “extrasensory perception” to talk to the animal.
-It all sounds like a big scam to me.
-I might be more inclined to give credit to an animal communicator who needs to have the animal physically present than one who can do a reading over the phone.
+Rather, they claim to use “extrasensory perception” to talk to the animal.

 Session with Sonya Fitzpatrick

 I plopped myself down on the sofa across from Ms. Fitzpatrick (pictured above) and showed her a picture of Dash.
-I told her that I wanted to discuss my dog, Dash.
+I told her that I wanted to discuss him.
 She replied, “That’s fine but what I’m hearing is that you have a black cat.”
 Which stopped me in my tracks.

 I do have a black cat, named Mabel.
 Mabel found me about 2 years ago on the streets of Northern Liberties.
-I don’t think I’ve ever mentioned her on the blog.
-In fact, I rarely talk about her.
 How could Ms. Fitzpatrick know about Mabel?
 She explained that Dash doesn’t like the black cat because she is “bossy.”
-Mabel is actually the only cat he hasn’t gotten along with . . . . and they fight quite a bit.
+Mabel is actually the only cat he hasn’t gotten along with . . . and they fight quite a bit.
 “Lucky guess,” I thought.
 Or was it?

 Ms. Fitzpatrick sensed some interesting things:

 - Dash and I currently live apart.
 Dash currently lives with my parents because of his separation anxiety.
-I have written about Dash’s anxiety several times, so I didn’t give it much credence.
+I have written about Dash’s anxiety, so I didn’t give it much credence.

 - Dash “loves my father” because he gives him tidbits of food.
 I’ve caught my dad giving Dash food. (which he does, I’ve caught him).

 - Dash really likes his new food placemat because it had his name and pictures on bones on it.
-I hate to admit it, but I had just received a new placemat with his name on it.
-The placemat was in the shape of a bone.
-But, again, this was a product review that is on the site.
+I just received a new placemat with his name on it shaped like a bone.
+But, she could have read this on the site.

 - While he loves my parents, he wants me to visit more often.